Our Choices for the Best Inside Sales Headset

 Koss designed the CS100 USB for gamers as well as telemarketers.
 To meet this goal, Koss’s engineers gave the headset a comfortable design that can rotate up to 30 degrees.
 The option to rotate the headphones will make it easier for your employees to spend the day talking to customers without chaffing or discomfort.

-The USB headset plugs directly into a company or sound card, so it’s easy for anyone to set up and operate.
+The USB headset plugs directly into a computer or sound card, so it’s easy for anyone to set up and operate.

 Like most professional headsets, the Koss CS100 USB has a noise-canceling microphone that blocks loud noises in the call center and reduces distortion.